MediaComem/comem-archioweb/subjects/automated-testing/README.md

 ## API tests

-[API testing][api-testing] is a part of [integration testing][integration-testing].

-Specifically, it involves **testing application programming interfaces (APIs)** directly to **determine if they meet expectations** for functionality, reliability, performance and security.
+[API testing][api-testing] involves **testing application programming interfaces (APIs)** directly to **determine if they meet expectations** for functionality, reliability, performance and security.

 For example, your application may provide a [RESTful][rest] API or an [RPC][rpc] API accessible over the Internet.
 Automated tests can make HTTP calls to these APIs and compared actual outcomes with expected outcomes.

-> API tests are a type of integration test since they test all components of
+> **API tests can be considered a type of integration test** since they test
-> your API working together.
+> multiple components of your API working together.

+### How to write an API test

+The tools used to write integration tests are often the same as for unit tests.
+You might need additional tools depending on the type of test.
+For example, when testing a REST API, you will need to make HTTP requests somehow.

+But the basic principle is the same as for unit tests:

+* Think about the inputs (HTTP request) and outputs (HTTP response, database changes, etc) of an API operation.
+In other words, define the **expected** result of the operation.
+* Perform that API operation (make the HTTP request and retrieve the response).
+  In other words, get the **actual** result.
+* Make **assertions** to check that the actual result is as expected.

 ### Benefits of API tests